whiteo/mylfa/README.md

 Overview
 --------
-MyLFA is a software for finance management and analysis.
+MyLFA is software for finance management and analysis.
 One day I decided to record my financial transactions, such as shopping at a store or a cafe, and I found that out of all the services that exist, I cannot find what I like, so I created MyLFA.